Table of Content

 At 5th level, you can attack twice, instead of once, whenever you take the Attack action.

-At 13th level, your Rage can keep you fighting despite grievous wounds.
-If you drop to 0 Hit Points while your Rage is active and don’t die outright, you can make a DC 10 Constitution saving throw.
-If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.
+Your Rage can keep you fighting despite grievous wounds.
+If you would drop to 0 Hit Points while your Rage is active and don’t die outright, you can make a DC 10 Constitution saving throw.
+If you succeed, your Hit Points drop to 1 instead.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a Short Rest or Long Rest, the DC resets to 10.

-At 17th level, if your total for a Strength check or Strength saving throw is less than your Strength score, you can use that score in place of the total.
+If your total for a Strength or Constitution check or saving throw is less than your Strength score, you can use that score in place of the total.

-Beginning at 20th level, you embody primal power.
-Your Strength and Constitution scores increase by 4, and their maximum is now 30.
+You embody primal power.
+Your Strength and Constitution scores increase by 4, and their maximum is now 26.

 Path of the Beast